mmahmoodictbd/unloadbrain/_posts/2022-04-24-home-assistant-control-ring-volume-partner-phone.md

 ### What I wanted to do
 When I go to the store to do the grocery, I need to ask something to my wife, and she is not pick up the phone because she is in the garden and ring sound is not reaching her.
+**This is an example use case.
+Please understand the gravity of this feature and implement this feature with your partner's consent and based on mutual agreement.**

+### Example usecase
+- Emergency button
+- Find your phone feature

 ### My Solution